5 Things I DON’T Miss About Travel

 Nowadays, people will go to great lengths to capture the perfect pic.
 Some have even lost their lives trying to snap the ultimate selfie.

 People spend much longer taking THE perfect photo now.
-The reason is, they don’t just take one photo these days, they’ll take up to one hundred photos, just in case.ย
+They don’t just take one photo these days; they’ll take up to one hundred photos, just in case.Β

 I can’t do it.
 I won’t do it.

-I’m not one of those travellers that will get in a queue of people to snap a picture.
+I’m not one of those travellers who will get in a queue of people to snap a picture.Β

 Sometimes, once you get to said iconic spot, it is puzzling because the water isn’t that turquoise blue that every photo shows, and some random person is trying to charge you a small fee for wanting to take a photo there.
 Of course, nobody said anything about that part in the Instagram posts.

-I’m also not one of those travellers that will hike to the top of a mountain, change into a flowing red dress, slap make-up on and pose on a rock.
+I’m also not one of those travellers who will hike to the top of a mountain, change into a flowing red dress, apply makeup, and pose on a rock.Β

 Mona Lisa and the crowds at Louvre - everyone hates over tourism